jashkenas/ruby-processing/README.md

 * Ruby 1.9.3
 * Ruby 2.0.0
 * Ruby 2.1.2
+* Ruby 2.2.0
 * [JRuby][] preferred (required to use rubygems in sketches)

-NB: Support for ruby-2.0 syntax is limited (and experimental see jruby documentation)
+NB: Support for ruby-2.0 syntax is limited (and experimental see jruby documentation) If you experiment with JRuby-9.0.0.0-SNAPSHOT you will find majority of sketches will only run in watch mode (this has [been reported][])

 ## Supported Processing Version